 E. The President shall insure that all employees shall be paid equal wages or salaries for equal work in positions the performance of which requires equal skill, effort and responsibility, and which are performed under similar working conditions, except where pay differentials are based upon: (a) market factors, (b) a merit or evaluation system, (c) length of service, or (d) any other proper, non-discriminatory basis.
 When any of the foregoing bases are relied upon to justify pay differentials for employees in similar positions as described above, the basis and the attendant circumstances shall be substantiated in writing and maintained by the institution.

-F. Overtime payments and compensatory time are available to employees not exempt from the FLSA.
-The Chancellor is authorized to issue guidelines relative to the use of compensatory time and payment of overtime and the rates pertinent to each.
+F. Overtime payments are available to employees not exempt from the FLSA.
+The Chancellor is authorized to issue guidelines relative to payment of overtime and the rates.

 G. Faculty members may be asked to temporarily assume administrative responsibilities which entail moving from an academic year to a fiscal year contract with the assignment of additional duties.
 This temporary appointment may be on a long-term or short-term basis but is still considered a temporary appointment subject to this policy.
 This does not apply when a faculty member is hired into a permanent administrative position such as a deanship which requires a twelve-month contract.

 Temporary administrative responsibilities may necessitate the awarding of an administrative stipend in addition to the previously established salary.
 The stipend amount or any other understanding concerning compensation must be set out in a newly-executed contract.
 The contract (1) should include a statement that the stipend is awarded as compensation for the additional administrative responsibilities and will be removed at the time the administrative responsibilities end or (2) should otherwise address how compensation would be affected at the end of an administrative appointment.